Residence Life Facilities Information

 Turn off electrical heat sources (computer, lamps, tv, etc).
 These all generate heat.

 Dress for the heat: wear natural fabrics (cotton, silk, linen) rather than polyester, rayon or other artificial fibers.
 Wearing lighter colors can reflect light and heat.

 Feeling too cold?
 Here are a couple of ideas:

 If you've followed these tips and your room still feels too hot/cold, there may be a problem with the heating/air conditioning system.
-Please submit a TMA request.
+Please submit a work order.